jim79/kkem_iot/index.md

 This scenario offers practical experience in creating life-critical IoT systems in the healthcare sector.

 ## Session 4 : Case Studies/Hands-on Exercise
+The case study-based approach focuses on analyzing and solving specific, often technical problems within a controlled environment, like troubleshooting IoT device issues or optimizing individual components.
+It emphasizes practical, hands-on problem-solving of defined challenges.

 ### 1. **Smart City Traffic Management System**
    - **Details:**